talregev/octave/etc/HACKING.md

     update, then increment current and set revision to 0 (`c:r:a` becomes `c+1:0:a`).

-  * If no interfaces have changed, but the library source code has changed in any way since the last update, then increment revision (`c:r:a` becomes `c:r+1:a`).
+  * If current was _not_ incremented in the previous step, but the library source code has changed in any way since the last update, then increment revision (`c:r:a` becomes `c:r+1:a`).

   * If any interfaces have been added since the last public release, then increment age (`c:r:a` becomes `c:r:a+1`).